ITU-BDSA2024-GROUP13/Chirp/docs/report.md

 - **Database Layer**: The database is integrated into the *Azure* ecosystem and stores all the application data.
 This includes user information, *Cheeps*, and *relationships*.
 It responds to queries from the application logic with the requested data or confirms successful updates.

 The flow begins when a user interacts with the browser (e.g., entering a `URL`).
 The browser sends a request to the *web server*, which processes the request and interacts with the *application logic*.
 The database returns the required information, which is processed and formatted by the *application logic* and *web server* before being sent back to the client as an `HTTP` response.
-The browser then renders the returned content and updates the *user interface* accordingly.![[./pages/1DesignAndArchitectureOfChirp/3ArchitectureOfDeployedApplication.md]]
+The browser then renders the returned content and updates the *user interface* accordingly.

 <!-- % Illustrate typical scenarios of a user journey through your Chirp! application.
 That is, start illustrating the first page that is presented to a non-authorized user, illustrate what a non-authorized user can do with your Chirp! application, and finally illustrate what a user can do after authentication.